In Front of the Supermarket Shelves no More Than 20 Seconds

 FERRARA, Italy, Nov.
 06, 2024 (GLOBE NEWSWIRE) -- The average time a consumer spends in front of the shelves is surprisingly short: between 4 and 20 seconds.
-This was revealed by Professor Vincenzo Russo, an expert in neuromarketing and consumer psychology at the IULM University in Milan, during the event Fruit and Vegetables and Neuromarketing: Understanding Consumers in a Changing World organised by CSO Italy sponsor of The European Art of Taste project together with the European Union.
+This was revealed by Professor Vincenzo Russo, an expert in neuromarketing and consumer psychology at the IULM University in Milan, during the event Fruit and Vegetables and Neuromarketing: Understanding Consumers in a Changing World organised by CSO Italy sponsor of the Fresh Up Your Life project together with the European Union.

 The importance of emotional involvement also emerges from the correlation between memory and emotion.
 Russo emphasized how the amygdala, which is responsible for managing emotions, and the hippocampus, which is responsible for the formation of long-term memories, work together to create memorable shopping experiences.
 ‘It is this overlap between emotion and memory that has crucial implications for influencing our ability to remember a product, a brand, and, therefore, to choose it again in the future,’ the lecturer concluded.